Huntaways have a strong instinct for herding.

 Meet a combination of glucosamine and chondroitin sulfate that helps keep Huntaways’ joints mobile and pain-free, all in a formula specifically for active dogs.
 Its protein content is 26%, 81% of which derives from real, quality meat.
 There’s even supplemental vitamins, minerals, and other nutrients for complete immune system support.

-Here’s where to get Victor Purpose Performance Dog Food on amazon.
+Here’s where to get Victor Purpose Performance Dog Food on Chewy and Amazon.

 Maintenance and Grooming

 How much does a Huntaway shed?
 These dogs are average shedders.
 Keep in mind they do increase shedding activity at the start of the summer season.
 A good grooming routine for this dog involves brushing its short, wavy coat once per week.
 At the beginning of the summer season when this dog sheds more than normal, a slicker brush can remove dead hair from its coat.

 They are prone to getting infections in their ears.
 This is common for many dogs that have long, furry ears.
 So, when grooming, take a moist, soft cloth and wipe the underside of each ear to remove excess wax and dirt.
 Ask a vet if there is a mild cleaning solution that would be appropriate to use on the dog’s ears.
 Cleaning a Huntaway’s ears gives you a chance to spot any potential infection right away so you can get treatment for it if necessary.